 Additionally, the tray and any rollers necessary for label application add to the overall cost.
 No two labs require the same set of tools. cab prefers to sell these parts separately to allow you to pick and choose only the tools that will add value to your process.

-If your lab is looking for a simple, compact and budget friendly label automation option The Axon 2 will likely be a good fit.
-This tube and vial labeler might also be a good match for larger labs that have smaller volumes of odd sized tubes they need labeled every now and again.
+If your lab is looking for a simple, compact, and budget-friendly label automation option, The Axon 2 will likely be a good fit.
+This tube and vial labeler might also be a good match for larger labs with smaller volumes of odd-sized tubes that need labeling every now and again.

-Our Final Verdict on the cab Axon 2
+Our final verdict on the cab Axon 2 label applicator

 Our print experts give the Axon 2 a big two thumbs-up.
-Prior to the release of the Axon 2, we already featured two existing automated tube and vial label applicators—the TubePro and the Flex TubePro.

-In comparison to our existing options, the Axon 2 is significantly more benchtop and budget friendly.
+Before the Axon 2, we already featured two existing automated tube and vial label applicators—the TubePro and the Flex TubePro.
+Compared to our existing options, the Axon 2 is significantly more benchtop and budget-friendly.

-It’s a great fit for labs where processing is demanding enough that automation would be beneficial, but may feel out of reach.
+It’s a great fit for labs where processing is demanding enough that automation would be beneficial but may feel out of reach.

-Prior to the release of the Axon 2 many labs viewed label automation as out of reach, now an affordable option is available to help labs increase accuracy and efficiency in their labeling solution.
+Before the Axon 2, many labs viewed label automation as out of reach.
+Now, an affordable option is available to help labs increase accuracy and efficiency in their labeling solution.